DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Mitigation Methods

 \subsection{Baseline Methods}

-\paragraph{UNet Finetuning} The vast majority of current text-to-image and text-to-video generative models comprise two main components: a text encoder and a diffusion-based image/video decoder.
-In current post-training paradigms, typically the text encoder is kept frozen while the diffusion UNet is fine-tuned~\citep{podell2023sdxl, rombach2022high, betker2023improving, dai2023emu}.
-Existing works in aligning, enhancing, and customizing multimodal generative models also focus heavily on developing reward-based fine-tuning methods for the diffusion UNet while freezing the text encoder~\citep{Segalis2023API, clark2023directly, prabhudesai2023aligning, black2023training, fan2023dpok, wallace2024diffusion, dang2025personalized}.
+\paragraph{Decoder Finetuning} The majority of current text-to-image and text-to-video generative models comprise two main components: a text encoder and an image/video decoder.
+In current post-training paradigms, typically the text encoder is kept frozen while the decoder is fine-tuned~\citep{podell2023sdxl, rombach2022high, betker2023improving, dai2023emu}.
+Existing works in aligning, enhancing, and customizing multimodal generative models also focus heavily on developing reward-based fine-tuning methods for the decoder while freezing the text encoder~\citep{Segalis2023API, clark2023directly, prabhudesai2023aligning, black2023training, fan2023dpok, wallace2024diffusion, dang2025personalized}.

-Based on existing works, we apply prominent multimodal generation enhancement methods towards improving dialect robustness, including: \begin{itemize}[topsep=0.3em, itemsep=0em, leftmargin=10pt] \item \textbf{Diffusion Fine-tune}~\citep{rombach2022high} given a pair of synonymous Dialect / SAE Prompts, we fine-tune the diffusion UNet with the Dialect Prompt as input, and images generated using the SAE Prompt as target output. \item \textbf{Diffusion DPO}~\citep{wallace2024diffusion} We similarly use the Dialect Prompt as input, and use images generated with the SAE Prompt / Dialect Prompt as Win / Lose pairs for DPO. \end{itemize}
+Based on existing works, we apply prominent multimodal generation enhancement methods towards improving dialect robustness, including: \begin{itemize}[topsep=0.3em, itemsep=0em, leftmargin=10pt] \item \textbf{Decoder Fine-tune}~\citep{rombach2022high} given a pair of synonymous Dialect / SAE Prompts, we fine-tune the decoder with the Dialect Prompt as input, and images generated using the SAE Prompt as target output. \item \textbf{Diffusion DPO}~\citep{wallace2024diffusion} We use the Dialect Prompt as input, and use images generated with the SAE Prompt / Dialect Prompt as Win / Lose pairs for DPO. \end{itemize}

-\paragraph{Prompt Revision} Beyond UNet fine-tuning, another popular family of methods for aligning and enhancing multimodal generative models is prompt revision~\citep{hao2023optimizing, betker2023improving, wang2024promptcharm, chen2024tailored}.
-In our experiments, we include both a general prompt rewriting method and targeted prompt translation methods using general-purpose LLMs:
+\paragraph{Prompt Revision} Beyond decoder fine-tuning, another family of methods for aligning and enhancing multimodal generative models is prompt revision~\citep{hao2023optimizing, betker2023improving, wang2024promptcharm, chen2024tailored}.
+We experiment with both a general prompt rewriting method and targeted prompt translation methods using general-purpose LLMs:

-\begin{itemize}[topsep=0.3em, itemsep=0em, leftmargin=10pt] \item \textbf{Prompt Rewrite} We apply the general prompt rewriting pipeline in~\citet{betker2023improving} to all test prompts before passing them to the generative model. \item \textbf{Prompt Translate} We use general-purpose LLMs~\citep{grattafiori2024llama, openai2025gpt41} to translate all prompts to SAE before passing them to the generative model. \end{itemize}
+\begin{itemize}[topsep=0.3em, itemsep=0em, leftmargin=10pt] \item \textbf{Prompt Rewrite} We apply the general prompt rewriting pipeline in~\citet{betker2023improving} to all test prompts before passing them to the generative model. \item \textbf{Prompt Translate} We use general-purpose LLMs~\citep{grattafiori2024llama, singh2025openai} to translate all prompts to SAE before passing them to the generative model. \end{itemize}